 Extended Family Law Solicitors

 If a marriage is seen as the unity not only of two people but their families, then what happens when a couple separates or divorces?
 How can extended family members who love and care for the children of separating parents ensure they remain included in the child’s life and do not get pushed out if their son or daughter only has limited access to their grandchild, or if their relationship with their ex-son or daughter-in-law breaks down completely?
-UK family law makes some provision for this in the form of Contact Orders.
+English family law makes some provision for this in the form of Contact Orders.

 What is a Contact Order?

 It seems unfair that loving grandparents, cousins, and other members of a child’s extended family can lose contact with a child as the result of a divorce.
 While they have no automatic legal rights to contact, it is possible to apply to a Family Court for a Section 8 order – more frequently referred to as a Contact Order.
 The court will consider the relationship between the child and the relative requesting contact, review a statutory welfare checklist, and consider what is in the child’s best interests when deciding whether to grant the application.
 In most instances, continuing established contact with the child’s extended family is considered beneficial.

 Single parents often rely on their family for help and support them as they struggle with raising children while working.
 This assistance may be in the form of after-school care, or it could involve a child living with their grandparents for part of the week if, for example, their parent works night shifts.
 If any relative other than one with Parental Responsibility cares for a child for an extended period, then family law advice is that they should apply for a Residence Order which will also give them Parental Responsibility.

 Special Guardians can override anyone with Parental Responsibility, including biological parents, and there may be some occasions where it is in the child’s best interest that this is given.
 A family lawyer will be able to advise what is the best option for your circumstances.